bheinsius/SASBatchSubmit/README.md

 #SAS Batch Submit WebApp

 Submit SAS code in batch from a webapp, right now or sometime later.
+It uses the Linux at command that sends an email containing the SAS log and list output when the job has finished.
-Runs on Linux only for now.
-Sends email when the job is done.
+Linux only for now.

 ![Screenshot](screenshot.png?raw=true "Screenshot")